tetratelabs/istio-0to60/docs/ingress.md

     Note how this specification references the name of the gateway ("frontend-gateway"), a matching host ("*"), and specifies a route for requests to be directed to the `web-frontend` service.

-1. Apply the virtual service resource to your cluster.
+1. Apply the VirtualService resource to your cluster.

     ```{.shell .language-shell}
     kubectl apply -f web-frontend-virtualservice.yaml